JustBobinAround/servicenow_bug_tracker/README.md

 **THIS IS A BAD IDEA, DO NOT USE IN PRODUCTION.
 YOU HAVE BEEN WARNED**

 Disclaimer and practicality aside, this is a interesting idea.
-Most of the time, API keys are handle as ENV variables on the server side.
+Most of the time, API keys are handled as ENV variables on the server side.
 So if the client needs to make a REST request, the server must act like a "proxy" for the client; taking the clients request, and forwarding it to the appropriate route so long as they have proper credentials.
 This raises the question, can we have client-side auth?
-Well, technically yes, we can serve our API keys encrypt with a passcode and authenticate with a has of the passcode.
+Well, technically yes, we can serve our API keys encrypted with a passcode and authenticate with a hash of the passcode.
 You then have to make the assumption that your passcode and API-keys are perfectly random.
 The world is not perfect however...
 Since I am using ServiceNow, the allowed usernames and passwords are not very complex, and someone with a half-way decent GPU could probably crack the hash in no time.
 But once again, for a simple demo, it does not matter much.
 So what does the actual encryption architecture look like?
-The pass code hash follows the SHA512 standard and the actual encryption of the keys is a rolling XOR function.
+The passcode hash follows the SHA512 standard and the actual encryption of the keys is a rolling XOR function.
 This is not the best setup, but it's what I thought up in the meantime.
 If you want to see how this works in more depth, see `build.rs` and `./wasm_env_crypt/src/lib.rs`.

+**Update:** I also realized another point of vulnerability is that someone could record the packets being sent and find out the tokens that way.
+Once again, cool idea, don't use in production.

 # Building
 This was built on NixOS.
 My Nix packages is not the most pure, so it will be a minute